LeaderPortfolio

 Early Life

-Charles Bartlett Johnson was born in Montclair, New Jersey, in 1933.
-He attended Yale University, where he graduated in 1954 with a degree in economics.
-During his time at Yale, he played football as an offensive guard and worked as a waiter in the dining hall.
+Charles Bartlett Johnson was born on January 6, 1933, in Montclair, New Jersey.
+His parents divorced when he was a child.
+He attended Montclair High School and Yale University, where he graduated in 1954 with a bachelor's degree in economics.

 Rise to Success

-Johnson began his career at Franklin Resources, a mutual fund company founded by his father in 1947.
-He became CEO at age 24 in 1957.
-Under his leadership, Franklin Resources grew significantly, going public in 1971.
-A key move was the 1992 acquisition of Templeton, Galbraith & Hansberger, expanding the firm's international reach.
-He stepped down as chairman in 2013 and was succeeded by his son, Greg Johnson.
+Johnson's career began at Franklin Resources, a mutual fund company founded by his father in 1947.
+He became CEO at age 24 and significantly grew the company.
+He took the company public in 1971.
+Under his leadership, Franklin Resources acquired Templeton, Galbraith & Hansberger Ltd. in 1992.

 Key Business Strategies